mohan1139/ai-soc-sentinel/README.md

-# 🛡️ AI SOC Dashboard
+# 🛡️ AI SOC SENTINEL

 An AI-powered **Security Operations Center (SOC) Dashboard** that detects anomalies in network traffic using Machine Learning, applies rule-based analysis, and generates **AI-driven threat explanations and mitigation strategies**.